 Go wild with boar, venison, or bison.

-If you have a stand mixer and a food grinder attachment like I do (or, better yet, a meat grinder), you can even make your own ground meat.
 My husband and I have done this with meats that are hard to find pre-ground, notably duck, liver, and goose.

 Every single batch of burger meat I have ever made has onion and garlic in it.